edem-cyber/lucid_array_dart_generator/README.md

 # Lucid Array Dart Generator

-Every time the backend swagger changes, we end up hand‑editing the same models and service classes.
-This package solves that.
-Point it at a Swagger/OpenAPI doc, hit run, and you instantly get the Dart DTOs plus strongly typed service clients wired to your `ApiService`.
-No more copy/paste or “oops the schema changed” bugs.
+Backend Swagger changes, we spend half a day retyping models, and somebody still misses a field.
+This package aims to solve that.
+This tool takes in the Swagger/OpenAPI file and generates Dart models plus ready‑to‑use service clients that call the `ApiService` interface.
+One command, everything stays in sync, no copy/pasting.

 ## What you get

-- **DTOs + enums** – Null‑safe models for every schema, already wired up with `fromJson`/`toJson`.
+- **DTOs + enums** – Null-safe models for every schema, wired up with `fromJson`/`toJson`.
-- **Service clients** – Namespaced clients (`OrgService`, `UserService`, etc.) that call your `ApiService` using typed path/body/query parameters.
+- **Service clients** – Namespaced clients (`OrgService`, `UserService`, etc.) that call your `ApiService` using typed path/body/query params.
-- **Shared helpers** – A tiny `service_helpers.dart` plus `services.dart` /
+- **Shared helpers** – Tiny `service_helpers.dart` plus `services.dart` /
-  `models.dart` entry points so you import one file per layer.
+  `models.dart` barrels so you import one file per layer.
-- **Namespaced output** – Each Swagger spec lands in `fooModels` + `fooService`, so multiple APIs can coexist without collisions.
+- **Namespaced output** – Each spec lands in `fooModels` + `fooService`, so multiple APIs live side-by-side.
-- **Chill CLI** – `swagger_gen` works via `dart run` or `dart pub global run` with thoughtful defaults and verbose logging when you need it.
+- **Chill CLI** – `swagger_gen` works via `dart run` or `dart pub global run` with defaults that just make sense.

-## Install
+## Install it

-### As a dev dependency (recommended for Flutter apps)
+### Drop it into dev_dependencies (Flutter apps)

 ```yaml
 dev_dependencies: